 In the heart of Corbières countryside, not far from Carcassonne, over the years we’ve made a habit of staying in the delightful Auberge Côté Jardin, situated in the tiny village of Conilhac.
 It was at their restaurant that we first tasted the excellent wines of Château Vieux Parc.
 In the intervening 10 years, we have followed their wines with great interest.

 In the 1960s, like so many properties in the region, the Panis family moved away from bulk wine production to produce and bottle their own quality wines.
-Louis Panis has been responsible for transforming the winemaking in the last two decacades, but in the past three years his son Guillhaume – the 6th generation – has added a more modern and contemporary touch.
+Louis Panis has been responsible for transforming the winemaking in the last two decades, but in the past three years his son Guillhaume – the 6th generation – has added a more modern and contemporary touch.
 When we tasted the current wines this year we knew the time had come to import them for the wine club!

 A Mixed Case consists of four bottles of each of these three wines –

-Vieux Parc L’Heritage Blanc 2016
+Vieux Parc L’Heritage Blanc 2018

-Vieux Parc L’Heritage Rouge 2015
+Vieux Parc L’Heritage Rouge 2017

-This blend of Syrah, Grenache and Mourvèdre is enhanced by the addition of some old Carignan, which has been vinified using maceration carbonique to enhance the fruitiness.
+This blend of Syrah, Grenache and Mourvèdre is enhanced by the addition of some old-vine Carignan, which has been vinified using maceration carbonique to enhance the fruitiness.
 And it works well.

-Vieux Parc La Sélection Rouge 2014
+Vieux Parc La Sélection Rouge 2016

-Medium in colour, it has a fantastic nose of plum, black cherry, black olive with a hint of vanilla. on the palate it is soft, rich, elegant and finishes with a hint of liquorice and gentle tannins.
+Medium in colour, it has a fantastic nose of plum, black cherry, black olive with a hint of vanilla.
+On the palate it is soft, rich, elegant and finishes with a hint of liquorice and gentle tannin.